sandeepkumar8713/javaapps/26_kafka/04_short_points.md

 13. Broker keeps track of **last offset** of each partition.

 ## Why Kafka
-1. RabbitMQ’s architecture is designed for complex message routing.
-It uses the push model.
-Producers send messages to consumers with
+1. RabbitMQ’s architecture is designed for **complex message routing**.
+It uses the **push model**.
+Producers send messages to consumers with  different rules.
-   different rules.
-   Kafka uses partition-based design for real-time, high-throughput stream processing.
-It uses the pull model.
+   Kafka uses partition-based design for **real-time, high-throughput** stream processing.
+It uses the **pull model**.
 Producers publish messages to topics and partitions that consumers subscribe to.

 2. RabbitMQ brokers monitor message consumption.
-It deletes messages after they’re consumed.
+It **deletes messages** after they’re consumed.
 It supports message priorities.
    Consumers keep track of message retrieval with an offset tracker.
-Kafka retains messages according to the retention policy.
+Kafka **retains messages** according to the retention policy.
 There’s no message priority.

 3. RabbitMQ has low latency.
-It sends thousands of messages per second.
+It sends **thousands of messages per second**.
-   Kafka has real-time transmission of up to millions of messages per second.
+   Kafka has real-time transmission of up to **millions of messages per second**.

-4. RabbitMQ supports a broad range of languages and legacy protocols.
+4. RabbitMQ supports a broad range of languages and **legacy protocols**.
-   Kafka has limited choices of programming languages.
-It uses binary protocol over TCP for data transmission
+   Kafka has **limited choices of programming languages**.
+It uses binary protocol over **TCP** for data transmission